 Lithium-ion and lithium-iron-phosphate (a lithium battery rival) are two types of rechargeable batteries.
 They share some similarities but differ in high-energy-density, long life-cycles, and safety.
 Lithium-ion is used in smartphones and laptop PCs.
 Lithium iron phosphate (LiFEPO4) is that used in RVs etc.

-Lighting for travel trailers has changed.
+Lighting for caravans has changed.
 Now, by far the most practical and least energy drawing are LEDs (light emitting diodes).
 This article shows why.

-This article shows the sizes and lengths of electric supply cables for travel trailers and motor homes legally required in Australia and NZ.
+This article shows the sizes and lengths of electric supply cables for caravans and motor homes legally required in Australia and NZ.

 Speeding battery charging from generators is cheap, effective and relatively simple.
 This article by RV Books’ Collyn Rivers explains how to do it.

-Quietening travel trailer water pumps is simple to do at no or trivial cost.
+Quietening caravan water pumps is simple to do at no or trivial cost.
 This article from RV Books’ Collyn Rivers shows how.

 Using grid connect solar modules for RVs is readily done but needs an MPPT regulator.
 This article by Collyn Rivers explains how and why it is done.